mbt-administrator/DemoSDK.Android/README.md

     DISCONNECTED
 When connection is lost.

-## List of ConnectionExceptions values:
+### ConnectionExceptions values

+    BT_NOT_ACTIVATED
-* BT_NOT_ACTIVATED = "Bluetooth adapter is disabled, please enable adapter first.";
+"Bluetooth adapter is disabled, please enable adapter first.";

+    GPS_DISABLED
-    public static final String GPS_DISABLED = "LE Scanner needs access to GPS but GPS is disabled, please enable GPS and try again";
+"LE Scanner needs access to GPS but GPS is disabled, please enable GPS and try again";

+    GPS_PERMISSIONS_NOT_GRANTED
-* GPS_PERMISSIONS_NOT_GRANTED = "LE Scanner needs access to GPS but permissions are not granted, please give permissions to GPS and try again";
+"LE Scanner needs access to GPS but permissions are not granted, please give permissions to GPS and try again";

+    LE_SCAN_FAILURE
-* LE_SCAN_FAILURE = "LE Scan has failed to start";
+"LE Scan has failed to start";

+    CONNECTION_FAILURE
-* CONNECTION_FAILURE = "Connection operation has failed.
+"Connection operation has failed.
 Please try again";

+    ANOTHER_DEVICE_CONNECTED
-* ANOTHER_DEVICE_CONNECTED = "Another device is already connected, please call disconnect(), wait for the DISCONNECTED event in onStateChanged callback then try again";
+"Another device is already connected, please call disconnect(), wait for the DISCONNECTED event in onStateChanged callback then try again";

+    INVALID_NAME
-* INVALID_NAME = "Invalid parameters: Input name does not match the required format.
+"Invalid parameters: Input name does not match the required format.
 Name must start with melo_ or VPro";

+    INVALID_SCAN_DURATION
-* INVALID_SCAN_DURATION = "Invalid parameters: Scan duration is too small.
+"Invalid parameters: Scan duration is too small.
 It must be at least 10sec.
 Please change duration and try again";

-## List of EEGExceptions values:
+### EEGExceptions values

+    DEVICE_NOT_CONNECTED
-* DEVICE_NOT_CONNECTED = "device not connected, impossible to start streaming";
+"device not connected, impossible to start streaming";

+    DEVICE_JUST_DISCONNECTED
-* DEVICE_JUST_DISCONNECTED = "device has disconnected, streaming has aborted";
+"device has disconnected, streaming has aborted";

+    STREAM_START_FAILED
-* STREAM_START_FAILED = "Couldn't start EEG acquisition, please try again";
+"Couldn't start EEG acquisition, please try again";

+    INVALID_PARAMETERS
-* INVALID_PARAMETERS = "Invalid input parametersn, please check your configuration and try again";
+"Invalid input parametersn, please check your configuration and try again";